TimITSolutions/federation_environment_getting_started/README.md

-# Our model-to-data platform and instructions on how to use it
+# The model-to-data platform

+:cool: Bring the model to the (privacy-sensitive) data, instead of the data to the model.

-We developed a [model-to-data platform](https://fe.zgt.nl) to provide users worldwide access to our mammography dataset, CLaM, in a privacy preserving manner.
-The dataset is collected from Ziekenhuis Groep Twente (ZGT), The Netherlands.
-Through our model-to-data platform, users can send their artificially intelligent (AI) model script for training on our mammography dataset.
-The mammography dataset stays within the hospital and users cannot download or see the dataset.
-The users only get back the model’s performance on our dataset when the training is complete and can also get the trained model on request.
-Thus, instead of bringing the data to the model, we bring the model to the data.
+The [model-to-data platform](https://fe.zgt.nl) provides worldwide access to our mammography dataset, [CLaM](link-to-dataset-description), in a privacy-preserving manner.
+The dataset was collected by the Ziekenhuis Groep Twente (ZGT) in the Netherlands.
+The platform allows users to submit their code to train a machine learning model on CLaM.
+Users upload their code for model training, the model is trained on the dataset, and users receive evaluation results and, upon request, the trained model.

 ## About this repository